 During the event, the main concept of the project was presented, emphasising the improvement of access to quality and inclusive education through the modernisation of training infrastructure, enhanced cross-border cooperation, and the development of joint training programmes.
 The discussion highlighted the importance of aligning educational outcomes with labour market needs, as well as the significance of youth safety, personal development, and social inclusion on both sides of the border.

 The team of the Academy presented the progress achieved so far, including: preparation of documentation for the renovation of auditoriums 46, 51, and 52; initiation of procurement procedures for equipment; and the development of the project website and communication channels.
-Upcoming activities were also outlined, such as finalising the procurement procedures for renovation works, developing curricula and student selection methodology, and conducting a literature review for the Guide to Best Practices for Youth Safety and Conduct.
+Upcoming activities were also outlined, such as finalising the procurement procedures for renovation works, developing curricula and student selection methodology, and conducting a literature review for the Guide to Good Practices for Youth Safety and Conduct.

 On behalf of the Lead Partner – Dolj County Police Inspectorate – the Romanian team presented key project implementation highlights.
 Expected results from the upcoming self-defence and safe driving trainings were outlined, as well as the importance of cross-border cooperation for strengthening youth safety and inclusion.
 Partners emphasised the added value of the joint approach and the long-term benefits for both communities.